neherlab/pangraph/docs/docs/dev/developer_guide.md

 4. Follow instructions printed by the script.
 Resolve errors, if any.
 If finished successfully, follow instructions on how to fast-forward and push the changes to the `release` branch.

 5. Optionally, you can combine the releases of CLI, docs and PyPangraph.
-Just add more commits to `master` branch and then fast-forward push them all together.
+Just add more commits to `master` branch and then fast-forward and push them to corresponding branches all together.

-6. The push to `release-pypangraph` triggers a GitHub Action.
+6. The push to `release-cli` triggers a GitHub Action.
 This is non-reversible step.
 Do the push.
-Watch for any malfunctions in GitHub Action.
+Watch for any malfunctions in [GitHub Actions](https://github.com/neherlab/pangraph/actions).

-7. If GitHub Action succeeds, double check that PyPI release is up.
+7. If GitHub Action succeeds, double check that release is up on [GitHub Releases](https://github.com/neherlab/pangraph/releases) and [Docker Hub](https://hub.docker.com/r/neherlab/pangraph).

 #### Releasing PyPangraph